 Thomson Reuters suspends early data access

-Thomson Reuters pays for exclusive access to the University of Michigan results, and some of its clients have been paying extra to receive the data two seconds before other clients receive it at 9:55 a.m.
+The University of Michigan conducts the survey, and Thomson Reuters pays for exclusive access to the results.
+Some of its clients have been paying extra to receive the data two seconds before everyone else.
 This allows high-speed computers to make trades before others gain access to the data.

-Thomson Reuters said separately it "strongly believes that news and information companies can legally distribute non-governmental data and exclusive news through services provided to fee-paying subscribers."
+Thomson Reuters says it is cooperating with the investigation.
+It says it believes that companies can legally distribute non-governmental data and exclusive news to fee-paying subscribers.